kleopatra999/productive/README.md

 Additionally, all knowledge of state calculation and work performance is captured in a single module which makes reasoning about the step and the greater procedure much easier.

+Debugging the procedure becomes easier as the state is easily examinable by interrogating the product.
+Not having state spread out in random places mafes reasoning about the procedure much easier.

+Finally, each step of the procedure is now easily unit testable.

 While this use case only has binary branching between steps, a _productive_ procedure can have infinite branching between steps.

-Finally, each step of the procedure is now easily unit testable.

 ### A More Complex Example